Niskarsh/near-guest-book-smart-contract/README.md

 - It should allow users to connect their near testnet wallet with app.
 - Once connected, it should allow users to send messages to smart contract, and attach near tokens(attaching near tokens is optional - dependent on user)
 - It should show latest 10 messages sent to smart contract and least 10 messages sent by signed in user.
+- Web App Design is up to developer.
+App should implement responsive design.

 # Near Blockchain